BrunoHernandez14/HackReason2025/README.md

 ### 1. Running the Program
 - Load the Prolog file into a Prolog interpreter (e.g., SWI-Prolog).
-- Start the main function by entering:
+- Start the main function by entering: main.